Storks (film)

 Storks is a 2016 American animated adventure comedy film directed by Nicholas Stoller and Doug Sweetland, and written by Stoller.
-The film stars the voices of Andy Samberg, Katie Crown, Kelsey Grammer, Jennifer Aniston, Ty Burrell, Keegan-Michael Key, Jordan Peele and Danny Trejo.
+The film features the voices of Andy Samberg, Kelsey Grammer, Katie Crown, Keegan-Michael Key, Jordan Peele, Jennifer Aniston, Ty Burrell, and Danny Trejo.
 The film follows two distribution centre employees—hotshot package delivering stork Junior and his human colleague Tulip—who accidentally create a baby using a defunct baby factory.
 In order to protect the baby from the company's manager, the two embark on a journey to deliver the baby to her family.

-After Warner Animation Group was founded in January 2013, the project was announced, with Sweetland attached to direct the film, while Stoller was hired by the studio to create and write the film.
+The project was announced by Warner Animation Group in January 2013, with Sweetland attached to direct, and Stoller hired to write the screenplay.
 It was announced in April 2015 that Stoller and Sweetland would co-direct the film, and Stoller would produce the film alongside Brad Lewis.
 The main cast was announced soon after.
 Mychael and Jeff Danna composed the film's musical score.
 The animation was provided by Sony Pictures Imageworks.

-Storks premiered in California on September 17, 2016, and was theatrically released in the United States by Warner Bros.
+Storks premiered at the Regency Village Theater in Los Angeles, California on September 17, 2016, and was theatrically released in the United States by Warner Bros.
 Pictures on September 23.
 The film received mixed reviews from critics, who praised the animation, humor and voice acting, but criticized the story.
-It was a commercial success, earning $183 million worldwide against a $70 million budget.
+It was a commercial success, earning $183 million against a $70 million budget.